AuRED2024/AuRED/code/STAuRED/README.md

 4. Evaluate the evidence retrieval on the dev sets by running the below:
    >bash evaluate_dev <\br>
 **For each fold check the learning rate achieving the best MAP**

 5. Use the best model (based on best MAP in orevious step) to predict the stance of the test set:
  >bash predict_stance_test.sh</br>

+6. Evaluate the evidence retrieval on the test folds:
+  >bash evaluate_test.sh</br>